El Dorado, Arkansas: Geography

 According to the United States Census Bureau, the city has a total area of 16.3 sqmi, of which 16.3 sqmi is land and 0.1 sqmi (0.31%) is water.

 Topography

 El Dorado is located in the West Gulf Coastal Plain: In Arkansas, the West Gulf Coastal Plain covers the southeastern and south central portions of the state along the border of Louisiana.
 This Lowland area of Arkansas is characterized by pine forests and farmlands.
 Natural resources include natural gas, petroleum deposits and beds of bromine flats.
 The lowest point in the state is found on the Ouachita River in the West Gulf Coastal Plain of Arkansas.

 Climate

 El Dorado is located in the humid subtropical zone (Köppen climate classification: Cfa).

 Demographics

 2020 census

 As of the 2020 United States census, there were 17,756 people, 7,164 households, and 4,466 families residing in the city.
+The population density was 1,096 people per square mile.

+25.9% of the population were under 18, and 7.1% were under 5.
+People over 65 made up 16.7% of the population.
+The gender make up of the city was 50.6% female and 49.4% male.